pulkitjalan/contact-form-backend/README.md

 * PHP >= 5.4

+## Installation

+Clone repo and point webroot to the `public` directory.
+Configure using the config section below.

 ## Config

 Create a config file (`config.php`) with the contents below and fill in the required fields